Health & Care Fair sees more than 450

 The 21st Annual Community Health & Care Fair had more than 450 come out to the Nov.
-2 event.
+2 event where 20 providers, clubs and organizations generously gave their time and talents.

 • Especially appreciated Cindy Bryant and her alternative health solutions.